ccollie/ValkeyMetrics/docs/commands/collate.md

 | 3000      | 30                             | 15                             |
 | 4000      | NULL                           | 40                             |

-Now suppose that instead of raw values, we want to get the average latencies per timestamp.
+Now suppose that instead of raw mut values, we want to get the average latencies per timestamp.
 We can use the `aggregation` argument.

 ```aiignore
 VM.COLLATE -6hr * FILTER latencies{service="auth", region~="us-east-*" code="200"} WITHLABELS AGGREGATION avg